nununoisy/spc-presenter-rs/README.md

 ## Features

 - Supports SPC modules.
+  - Support for Script700 is planned.
   - Support for songs that require 5A22/65816 emulation (SMC/SNSF) are planned.
 - Based on a custom fork of snes-apu with a much more accurate S-DSP:
   - Reorders operations to more closely match a cycle-accurate implementation.
   - Properly emulates internal register sizes and wraps/clamps values accurately.
   - Implements all S-DSP register reads and writes, many of which were previously missing.
   - Reimplements the FIR filter to properly overflow and use the correct taps.
+  - Reimplements the BRR decoder to properly decode 4 samples at a time.
+  - Added hardware-accurate sample interpolation.
   - Correctly mixes negative channel volumes (SNES "surround").
-  - Fixes a race condition that is triggered when dynamically resizing the echo buffer.
   - Remaining inaccuracies to be fixed:
-    - BRR samples are decoded one block at a time instead of 4 samples at a time.
-    - ENDX latch timing is slightly inaccurate which can lead to timing errors in some drivers.
     - S-DSP is not yet cycle-accurate.
 It instead runs in 64 SMP-clock periods.
 - Automatic BRR sample analysis:
   - Rips samples from the S-DSP as the song plays.